drew-laird/drew-laird.github.io/diabetes.md

 ## Write-up in progress...

-This project was based off of a diabetes dataset found on [Kaggle](https://www.kaggle.com/datasets/mathchi/diabetes-data-set?datasetId=818300&sortBy=voteCount)
+This project was based off of a diabetes dataset found on [Kaggle](https://www.kaggle.com/datasets/mathchi/diabetes-data-set?datasetId=818300&sortBy=voteCount).

 Download for my [RStudio Notebook File](/diabetes/Diabetes.Rmd).
 View the [diabetes data](/diabetes/diabetes.csv).

 The code is annotated thoroughly with comments.
 I go through data cleaning, some feature engineering, and implement the following classification models:
-*   logistic
+*   Logistic
 *   KNN
-*   random forest
+*   Random forest
 *   SVM (with the RBF kernel)

 [Return to home page](./)